seanbreckenridge/plaintext-playlist/README.md

 I wanted a minimal, scriptable-friendly playlist for my local music, without having to rely on a third party playlist manager/GUI interface.

-*This stores playlists as text files, one per playlist, where each line is the (relative) path to a song in the playlist.*
+_This stores playlists as text files, one per playlist, where each line is the (relative) path to a song in the playlist._

-This includes a `fzf` backed interactive interface, which lets you create/edit playlists by fuzzy matching against playlist names/songs.
+This includes a `fzf` backed interactive mode, which lets you create/edit playlists by fuzzy matching against playlist names/songs.
 However, you're not required to use it, you can edit the playlist by running commands like:

 ```
 cd $HOME/Music && find Daft\ Punk/2013\ -\ Random\ Access\ Memories -name "*.mp3" | sort -n >> ~/.config/plaintext_playlist/electronic.txt